folbricht/umbrella/README.md

 - `whois-email` - Query the domains registered for a single email
 - `whois-emails` - Query the domains registered for multiple emails
 - `latest-malicious` - Query the (malicious) domains associated with an IP
+- `top-million` - Show the top most popular domains (up to 1 million)
+- `samples` - List samples associated with an IP, domain, or URL
+- `sample` - Show information about a single sample by file hash
+- `sample-artifacts` - Show information about artifacts associated with a sample
+- `sample-connections` - Show information about connections associated with a sample
+- `sample-behaviors` - List indicators associated with a sample

 See `investigate <command> -h` for details on any command and available options.